-What takes the longest is the growth of of the rankings in Google and the eventual earnings.
+What takes the longest is the growth of the rankings in Google and the eventual earnings.

-If you have capital sitting on the sidelines you are wanting to deploy but you choose to build a site first to see how it goes that is time you will never get back.
+If you have capital sitting on the sidelines you want to deploy, but you choose to build a site first to see how it goes, that is time you will never get back.

-If you are a capable individual with a little capital to spare it can be a VERY inefficient allocation of your time to learn a skill set that you can pay someone $4-$5/hr on upwork to do.
+If you are a capable individual with a little capital to spare, it can be a VERY inefficient allocation of your time to learn a skill set that you can pay someone $4-$5/hour on Upwork to do.